ga-curriculum/express-api-hoot-back-end/index-hoots/README.md

 });
 ```

-> ❗ A user needs to be logged in to view a list of hoots, so besure to include the `verifyToken` middleware.
+> ❗ A user needs to be logged in to view a list of hoots, so be sure to include the `verifyToken` middleware.

 > 💡 Restricting access to the `index` and `show` functionality will reduce the amount of conditional rendering we need to implement in our React app.